Tuition and Fee Payment

 Subsidized indicates that the federal government will pay the loan interest while the student is enrolled in school.

-Interest will accrue during the six months following graduation or when the student ceases to be enrolled at least half time for all new Subsidized Loans made between July 1, 2012 and July 1, 2014.
-The current rate of interest is fixed at 6.8%.
-Legislation is pending that would change the fixed interest rate to 3.4%.
-The origination fee for the Stafford Loan is 1%.
+Interest will accrue during the six months following graduation or when the student ceases to be enrolled at least half time for all new Subsidized Loans made between July 1, 2016 and July 1, 2017.
+The current rate of interest is fixed at 3.76% .
+The origination fee for the Stafford Loan is 1.069% if disbursed prior to October 1, 2017.
 Funds are disbursed to the student through the university in two installments.
 Repayment begins six months after the student ceases to be enrolled at least halftime.
 Students are allowed 10 years to repay the loan.
+For the most up to date information on interest rates and loan fees, please visit: studentaid.ed.gov/types/loans/interest-rates.

 Federal Stafford Loan-Unsubsidized